andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 ![](resources/Dev-Patterns-for-Managing-Source-Code-Branches-022.png)

-==Frequent integration also alerts teams to conflicts much more quickly.
-Nasty merges are usually the result of a conflict that's been latent in the team's work, surfacing only when integration happens.==
+<mark>Frequent integration also alerts teams to conflicts much more quickly.
+Nasty merges are usually the result of a conflict that's been latent in the team's work, surfacing only when integration happens.</mark>

 [Self Testing Code](https://martinfowler.com/bliki/SelfTestingCode.html) is our life-saver.
 If we have a strong test suite, using it as part of the healthy branch will spot the conflict so there's far less chance of a bug making its way into production.
 But even with a strong test suite acting as a gatekeeper to mainline, large integrations make life harder.
 The more code we have to integrate, the harder it is to find the bug.
 We also have a higher chance of multiple, interfering bugs, that are extra-difficult to understand.
-Not just do ==we have less to look at with smaller commits, we can also use [Diff Debugging](https://martinfowler.com/bliki/DiffDebugging.html) to help narrow down which change introduced the problem==.
+Not just do <mark>we have less to look at with smaller commits, we can also use [Diff Debugging](https://martinfowler.com/bliki/DiffDebugging.html) to help narrow down which change introduced the problem</mark>.

 What a lot of people don't realize is that **a source control system is a communication tool**.
 It allows Scarlett to see what other people on the team are doing.
 With frequent integrations, not just is she alerted right away when there are conflicts, she's also more aware of what everyone is up to, and how the codebase is evolving.
 We're less like individuals hacking away independently and more like a team working together.

-==Increasing the frequency of integration is an important reason to reduce the size of features.== The smaller the feature, the quicker it is to build, quicker to get into production, quicker to start delivering its value.
+<mark>Increasing the frequency of integration is an important reason to reduce the size of features.</mark> The smaller the feature, the quicker it is to build, quicker to get into production, quicker to start delivering its value.
 Furthermore smaller features reduces the feedback time, allowing a team to make better feature decisions as they learn more about their customers.

 ### Integration Fear

 When teams get a couple of bad merge experiences, they tend to be wary of doing integration.

-Team does ==integration less frequently==, which leads to more nasty merge incidents, which leads to less frequent integrations...
+Team does <mark>integration less frequently</mark>, which leads to more nasty merge incidents, which leads to less frequent integrations...

 Teams stop doing things that they think will make integration harder.
-In particular this makes them ==resist refactoring==.
+In particular this makes them <mark>resist refactoring</mark>.

 But reducing refactoring leads to the code base getting increasingly unhealthy, difficult to understand and modify, and thus slowing down the teams feature delivery.
 Since it takes longer to complete features, that further increases integration frequency.